iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 <h3 name='hc'><strong>2.
 Hierarchical Clustering</strong></h3>

+- A method to group data points into clusters step-by-step, forming a tree-like structure.
-- Groups data points into a hierarchy of clusters.
-We don't need to determine the number of clusters.
+- Build clusters gradually, either by merging or splitting.
+Groups data points into a hierarchy of clusters.
+- We don't need to determine the number of clusters.
 - A dendrogram can visualize and determine the number of clusters in the data.

 ### Agglomerative Nesting (Bottom-Up Approach)
-- Treating each data point as a single cluster and then merging the closest data points.
+- Treating each data point as it own cluster and then merging the closest data points.
 - After each iteration, similar and closest clusters are merged, until there is only one cluster left.

 ### Divise Analysis (Top-Down Approach)
 - Starts with considering all the data points in a single cluster
-- Iteratively splits the clusters based on dissimilarity.
+- Iteratively splits into smaller clusters based on dissimilarity.

 ### How do we calculate the similarity between the clusters?
 - **MIN:** Distance between the closest data points of two clusters.